esper-io/console_docs/docs/devices-groups/device-graph.md

 However, you can get 100+ data points to monitor via our Grafana API interfaces to your existing system and can integrate it faster.
-For more details contact Esper support at ([support@esper.io](mailto:support@esper.io)).
+For more details contact [Esper support](mailto:support@esper.io).